Management

 - Debug logging status (Enabled/Disabled)

-- Don't send logs status (Enabled/Disabled when debugging active)
+- Don't Send Logs (Demo Mode) status (Enabled/Disabled when debugging active)

 - Edit mode allows modification of debug settings

-Each target detail view provides an Actions menu with context-specific operations:
+Each target detail view provides an Actions menu with the following operations:

 Status Management: